How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 8

-To re-enable Shared Folder automatically when you reboot the system, add the command below to /etc/fstab.
-Then press CTRL + X / Y / Enter to save the file.
+Let’s automatically re-enable Shared Folder when you reboot the system.
+To do this, add the following command to /etc/fstab.
+Then, press CTRL + X / Y / Enter to save the file.

 .host:/KaliSharedFolder /mnt/hgfs/KaliSharedFolder fuse.vmhgfs-fuse allow_other